YoeDistro/docker-yoe-build/README.md

 Some notes on the above:

 * The oe-build template that is cloned above is a simple wrapper around OE designed for product development needs.
 See https://github.com/cbrake/oe-build for more information.
+You can use your own OE/Yocto build tree -- this is just for example purposes.
 * The build directory is mapped into the container at the same location as the host.
-This keeps things simple and minimizes confusion.
+This keeps things simple and ensures that any paths in generated config files are the same in the container, and on the host.
 * Host ssh keys are mapped into container so that we can clone project git repos using ssh authentication.
 * Host gitconfig is mapped into the container as well in case the build requires any git push operations (such as tagging).